amiturgman/video-tagging/README.md

     videolabelging.src = data.video.Url;

-Data from the control -
+tagging Data -
-When a region is created or updated, the control fires an event called "onregionchanged".
+When a tag is created or updated, the control fires an event called "ontagchanged".
 Register to this event to get the data:

-        document.getElementById('video-labelging').addEventListener('onregionchanged', function (e) {...
+        document.getElementById('video-labelging').addEventListener('ontagchanged', function (e) {...
-The control sends **all** the regions and their tags in the current frame.
-The parameter e holds this data in e.detail:
+The control sends **all** the tags and their labels in the current frame.
+The parameter e holds this data in e.frame:

 ![Alt text](assets/images/frames4.png?raw=true "Title")